Chemical Reaction Networks in a Laplacian Framework: Chemical Reaction Networks with Mass Action

 \section{Chemical Reaction Networks with Mass Action}

-\end{centering} The basic ingredients of a CRN are: \bsenn \left\{ \right. \esenn We then associate a linear vector space to each of these.
-The column vectors $(x_1,\cdots, x_c)^T$ form the space $\R^{c}$; to each $v_i$ we associate the $i$th standard basis vector in $\R^{v}$; and in the same way the $e_i$ give rise to $\R^{e}$.
-We then envision the reaction $v_i{\buildrel e_\ell \over \rightarrow }\, v_j$ as the $\ell$th edge going from $i$th vertex to the $j$th vertex in a graph $G$.
+\end{centering} The three basic ingredients of a CRN are: \bsenn \left\{ \right. \esenn We then associate a linear vector space to each of these ingredients as follows.
+The column vectors $(x_1,\cdots, x_c)^T$ form the space $\R^{c}$.
+In the same way, vectors in the space $\R^v$ and $\R^e$ have components $v_i$ and $e_i$, respectively.
 The begin and end matrices $B$ and $E$ defined in Section \ref{chap:Laplacians} correspond to linear transformations $B$ and $E$ from $\R^e$ to $\R^v$, whereas their transpose acts in the opposite direction.

+The spaces $\R^v$ and $\R^e$ are used to compute rates of change of concentrations, not the concentrations themselves.
+As an example, look at the simple system consisting of the reaction $2H_2+O_2\rightarrow 2H_2O$.
+The $x_i$ are the concentrations of, respectively, $H_2$, $O_2$, and $H_2O$.
+There are 2 vertices, $v_1$ denotes the concentration of the combination $2H_2+O_2$ and $v_2$ that of $2H_2O$ and one edge (or reaction) $v_1{\buildrel e_1 \over \rightarrow }\, v_2$.
+While the concentration of $2H_2+O_2$ is an ambiguous concept, the rate of change of that same quantity due to the reaction, is not.

 Next, we describe the relationship between the reacting mixtures and the molecules.
 (Note that we are dropping the quotation marks.)
-The count of $j$-molecules in the $i$th vertex -- or reacting mixture -- equals $S_{ji}$.
-This defines a matrix $S$ all of whose entries are \emph{non-negative integers}.
-Thus given the concentrations $v\in \R^{v}$, the concentration of each type of molecule is \bse x=Sv \quad \logor \quad x_j=\sum_n\,S_{ji}v_i \,. \ese Note that if the $j$th row is of $S$ is zero, then $x_j$ is not present.
-So without loss of generality, $S$ has no zero rows.
+The count of $i$-molecules in the $j$th vertex -- or reacting mixture -- equals $S_{ij}$.
+Put more simply, the $j$th column of $S$ gives the composition of molecules in the $jth$ vertex.
+Labeling both from left to right, the matrix $S$ for the reaction given above, is: \bsenn S= \,. \esenn This defines a linear transformation $S:\R^v\rightarrow \R^c$ whose matrix has entries that are \emph{non-negative integers}.
+In a system with many simultaneous reactions, the rate of change in $x_i$ (indicated by $\dot x_i$) equals the sum of the rates of change of those mixtures in which that molecule occurs.
+Thus \bse \dot x=S\dot v \quad \logor \quad \dot x_i=\sum_j\,S_{ij} \dot v_j \,. \ese Note that if the $i$th row of $S$ is zero, then $x_i$ is constant and we have a redundant equation.
+So without loss of generality, we assume that $S$ has no zero rows.